Eric-Guo/launchpad-api/README.md

 puts service.echo(name: "George Washington", age: 32)
 ```

-The responses returned will almost always be JSON responses (see [API documentation](https://dev.faria.co/launchpad/) for additional details.)
+The responses returned will almost always be JSON responses (see [API documentation](https://dev.faria.co/launchpad/) for details.)

 ### Rails Integration

-There is a module to extend controllers to support easily handling incoming JWE requests and a Rails helper to assist with POSTing signed redirects.
+There is a module to extend controllers to support handling incoming JWE requests and a Rails helper to assist with POSTing signed redirects.
 Below is a usage example.

 If the URL includes query parameters they will be stripped from the URL and encoded into the JWE as signed parameters.

 The `SSO` module below is just one example of how you might wrap up all the pieces of a LaunchPad SSO configuration.
 You might want to name this differently or pull settings from YAML, ENV, etc. For the helpers to work you must call `launchpad_config` from your controller class and pass it an object that responds to `keys` and `source` and returns those settings.

 ```ruby
 module SSO